Icon’s A5 Flies! Check the YouTube Video

 Key Takeaways:

-• The Icon A5 LSA seaplane successfully conducted its first flight on July 9th, piloted by engineering team member and accomplished test pilot Jon Karkow.
+• The Icon A5 LSA seaplane successfully completed its first flight on July 9th, piloted by engineer and test pilot Jon Karkow.

-• Pilot Karkow reported the flight went exceptionally well, with the aircraft meeting or exceeding design expectations "right out of the box."
+• Pilot Jon Karkow reported the aircraft flew exceptionally well, meeting or exceeding design expectations "right out of the box."

-• Despite this success, significant work remains, including further trials, building a pre-production model for ASTM compliance, and an expected production start in late 2010.
+• Despite the successful first flight, significant work remains, including further testing, ASTM compliance verification, and anticipated production in late 2010.

 See a mistake?
 Contact us.